Mortar carrier: United States

 In U.S. Army doctrine, mortar carriers are to provide close and immediate indirect fire support for manoeuvre units while allowing for rapid displacement and quick reaction to the tactical situation.
 The ability to relocate not only allows fire support to be provided where it is needed faster but also allows these units to avoid counter-battery fire.

-Prior to the Iraq War, American 120mm mortar platoons reorganised from six M1064 mortar carriers and two M577 Fire Direction Centers (FDCs) to four M1064 and one FDC.
+Prior to the Iraq War, American 120 mm mortar platoons reorganised from six M1064 mortar carriers and two M577 fire direction centers (FDCs) to four M1064 and one FDC.
 The urban environment of Iraq made it difficult to use mortars.
 New technologies such as mortar ballistic computers and communication equipment are being integrated.